FurkanKhan-Developer/exercise/docs.md

-This documentation describes how to use the Pavel robotic toothbrush.
+This scientific documentation describes how to use the Pavel robotic toothbrush.

 Note that this toothbrush is totally safe to use for children,